 Step 4) Press the soil in around the rhizome and roots

-Watering the Venus fly trap after repotting will help ease the root shock and also help the soil to settle and remove air pockets.
-Water from the top gently so that the perlite and silica sand (if you've used any) doesn't all come to the top of the soil.
-I usually pour the water directly on the plant itself so that the soil isn't disturbed too much.
-Make sure the soil is initially very wet after being potted.
+Watering the Venus flytrap after repotting will help ease the root shock.
+It also helps the soil to settle and remove air pockets.
+Slowly water from the top to avoid the perlite and silica sand from coming to the top of the soil.
+Gently pour the water directly on the plant itself to avoid disturbing the soil.
+Water until the soil is thoroughly soaked through.